PlaceSpeak/wp-placespeak-connect/README.md

 **Version: 1.1**

-This plugin allows organizations with PlaceSpeak Connect apps on Placespeak.com to use geoverification tools in their Wordpress installation.
+This plugin allows organizations with PlaceSpeak Connect apps on placespeak.com to use geoverification tools in their WordPress installation.

 ### Features